 |Length: 3.8 km||Time Required: Allow 1-2 hr to create a circuit with other Grampians tracks|

 |Start Elevation: 55 m||Finish Elevation: 350 m|

 The main access point to Tawa Track is on Van Diemen St, next to Fairfield House (see Access tab above).
 There is plenty of street parking available here.
 There is also direct access off the end of Endeavour St. Tawa Track can also be accessed via any of the other Grampians tracks it links with.

-The beginning of Tawa Track is well sign-posted on Van Diemen St, next to Fairfield House.
-The track zig-zags upwards for a few hundred metres before linking up with Ronaki Track.
-The track sidles the western slopes of the Grampians, passing through a variety of exotic tree plantings which are particularly attractive in autumn, when the leaves of the trees give the hillside bright yellow and orange hues.
+The beginning of Tawa Track is signposted on Van Diemen St, next to Fairfield House.
+The track zig-zags upwards for a few hundred metres before linking up with Ronaki Track, which branches of uphill to the left soon after.
+It then sidles the western slopes of Grampians, passing through a variety of exotic tree plantings which are particularly attractive in autumn, when the leaves of the trees give the hillside bright yellow and orange hues.
 Openings in the trees allow good views across the city.
-After Ronaki Track splits off uphill, Tawa Track continues southward for 1.65 km before Mamaku Track heads off uphill.
+The track continues southward for 1.7 km before Mamaku Track heads off uphill.
 Tukuka Track connects from the right 650 m further on.

-The track is undulating until soon after Tukuka Track is met, after which there is increasing amount of climbing, including a few short steep sections.
-The track continues around onto the southern aspect of the Grampians and Mahoe Track is met, before Tawa turns uphill, climbing to Grampians Saddle (350 m).
+The track is undulating until Tukuka Track, after which there is an increasing amount of climbing, including a few short steep sections.
+The track continues around the southern aspect of Grampians and Mahoe Track is met, before Tawa turns uphill, climbing to Grampians Saddle (350 m).